itsemirhanengin/react-starter/README.md

 ## 📖 <span style="margin-right: 10px"></span>  About

-A React starter kit that focuses on simlicity.
+A React starter kit that focuses on simplicity.

 <br />